Mr-Guowang/Robust-ChP/README.md

 > ⚠️ **Notice**
 > The **structural subspace**, **ChP Atlas**, and **pretrained model weights** are not included in this release.
 > They will be made publicly available after the paper is officially accepted.
-> This project is partially built upon the [nnU-Net framework](https://github.com/MIC-DKFZ/nnUNet).
-> Please also refer to the official nnU-Net repository for environment preparation and dependency details when necessary.

 ### Installation

 Please first clone the repository and enter the Python package directory: